lexedata/lexedata/docs/tour.rst

     INFO:lexedata:Also added column Source, as expected for a FormTable.
     INFO:lexedata:FormTable re-written.

-Lexedata has recognized the cognate judgement column correctly as what it is and also added two new columns to the dataset for sources (so we can track the origin of the data in a well-structured way) and for phonemic segmentation, which is useful in particular when working with sound correspondences on a segment-by-segment level.
+Lexedata has recognized the cognate judgement column correctly and has added two new columns to the dataset for sources (so we can track the origin of the data in a well-structured way) and for phonemic segmentation, which is useful in particular when working with sound correspondences on a segment-by-segment level.
 We will add segments in :ref:`a future section <segments>`.